wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/2-flow-create-first.md

     ![Select the flow](../media/click-the-flow.png)

-4. You see a green check mark, which indicates that the flow succeeded.
+4. You should see a green check mark, which indicates that the flow succeeded.
 5. Select **Edit** to see how the flow is defined.

     ![Actions on new email](../media/trigger-or-action.png)